 Equilibrium.
 It’s more than just a neat word.
 It’s the holy grail for a racecar driver.

 Brian Vickers lost his car on the first lap of yesterday’s Michigan Sprint Cup Race.
-Vickers said (quote from an article by Jay Pennell of Fox Sports).
+Vickers said:

 “I was going into Turn 3 and expecting to follow the 48 in there and the 22 jumped inside of us and it just came around,” Vickers said.
 “I mean I just lost it.
 I have no idea what happened or why.
 The car just got really loose into three and I chased it all the way up to the wall.
 I thought I had it saved and it just came all the way around.”